mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/Practice Test 1.md

 ## Classes and Objects

+__Q: What is Object Oriented Programming, and why was it created?
+What are the benefits of OOP, and examples of problems it solves?__

 __Q: What is a class?
 What is an object?
 What relationship do they have?
 Explain with an example?__